cgwire/zou/docs/index.md

 Enter it again:
 ```

+Then exit from the postgres client console.

-Finally, create database tables (it is required to activate the Zou virtual
+Finally, create database tables (it is required to leave the posgres console
-environment first):
+and to activate the Zou virtual environment):

 ```
+# Run it in your bash console.
 zou init_db
 ```